jitendrasoni/MERNStack/Setup/React/README.md

 `npx create-react-app frontend`

+why use npx, as it' required one time base setup

 the name should be the lower case, otherwise you will get an error

 ![creation of new react app in progress](https://github.com/jitendrasoni/MERNStack/blob/main/Setup/React/image/001%20InProgress.png?raw=true)